Democratic Party (Mongolia): 2024–Present

-On 31 August 2025, Gantömör resigned as party chairman, and the party's National Policy Committee elected party caucus leader and pro-business MP Odongiin Tsogtgerel as the next chairman.
+On 31 August 2025, Gantömör resigned as party chairman, and the party's National Policy Committee elected party caucus leader and Odongiin Tsogtgerel as the next chairman.

+On 9 January 2026, the Supreme Court officially registered the DP's changes to their charter, emblem, and flag during their August 2025 party congress.

+In April 2026, Bayartsogt Sangajav was appointed acting Secretary-General of the Democratic Party of Mongolia, following a decision supported by the party’s Political Council.